Michael A Rizzotti

 The word Gospel is a derivative of godspel, meaning “good tidings”.
 The original word in Greek meant “the good news” translated from the Hebrew word bissar, meaning “herald of good tidings” or “to bring the good news of salvation”.1

 None of the authors of the Gospels knew or met Jesus.
 Their personal account of the life of Jesus is nonetheless a revelation of their own faith in Christ.
 Unlike the Pentateuch, each Gospel is written by a single author.
-They were in all likelihood written between 70 and 90 ad.
+They were in all likelihood written between 60 and 90 CE.

 The core of the narratives that relates the life of Jesus is made up of the three synoptic Gospels.
 These accounts are called synoptic because they share a common perspective; they are the Gospels of Matthew, Mark, and Luke.
 The fourth one, the Gospel of John, does not share the same chronology of Jesus’ life.2 Matthew and Luke have a richer material than Mark, and although they complement each other, they also differ in many important facts.

 We will not debate here the synoptic problem of the parallels and incongruities between the texts.
 Instead we will focus on the fundamental themes and chronology of Jesus’ life.

 In accordance with tradition, the Gospel of Matthew begins with the genealogy of Joseph, Jesus’ legal father.
 This most important theme of the Bible is carefully perpetuated in the first narrative.
 From Adam, to “the generations of Adam”, to Noah, to Shem, and to Abraham, etc…3 The evangelist establishes Joseph as the legal heir to the Fathers.
 Notwithstanding that Jesus is not Joseph’s biological son but his legal one.